 The AGENTA project aimed at explaining the past and forecasting the future of taxes and public transfers and services in the light of demographic change in the European Union.

 - the links between the public and the private sector (particularly households) in providing resources in the dependent periods of the life cycle;

 - the links between the different components of the public budget (current investments in the health and other human capital of children shape the need for services and the size of the public budget in the future);

 - the definition of stages of the life cycle, such as childhood, active age and old age;

 - the analysis of how changing life courses impact economic activity during the life-cycle as well as the timing and the circumstances surrounding retirement decisions.

 The acronym of the project, AGENTA, has a double reference.
-We will use the new method of National Transfer Accounts to analyse the economic consequences of population ageing.
-In addition, the output of the project will be strongly policy oriented, offering an AGENDA for preparing for old-age societies.
+We used the new method of National Transfer Accounts to analyse the economic consequences of population ageing.
+In addition, the output of the project was strongly policy oriented, offering an AGENDA for preparing for old-age societies.

 The collaborative research project was launched in January 2014 and finished in December 2017.

-This project has received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 613247.
+This project received funding from the European Union's Seventh Framework Programme for research, technological development and demonstration under grant agreement no 613247.